 - Structured wiring package (Cat6 throughout, dedicated AV closet)

-This tier requires a low-voltage contractor and should be planned before framing.
-Wire runs are infinitely cheaper to install during construction than after drywall.
+This tier requires a low-voltage contractor and must be planned before framing.
+Wire runs are infinitely cheaper to install during construction than after drywall's up.
+Trust me on this.

 Premium Whole-Home Automation: $30,000–$75,000+